Supplement Series: What Is Whey Protein and Should You Use It?

 KEY POINTS ON WHEY PROTEIN

 When it comes down to it, if you have time I would recommend getting your nutrition from whole foods.
 Some grass-fed ground beef or poached eggs post-workout would really be the best option here for your protein needs.
+If you are pressed for time, this is why I developed Equip Foods Prime Protein: 100% grassfed beef protein powder.
 This is the easiest way to get the full utilization of the amino acids in addition to beneficial fatty acids and increased vitamins and minerals without being heavily processed.
-I do realize that sometimes there are convenience factors associated with protein shakes and sometimes unavoidable in people’s schedule who are trying to get some nutrients into their system but are crunched on time and preparation methods.
+I do realize that sometimes there are convenience factors associated with protein shakes and sometimes unavoidable in people’s schedule who are trying to get some nutrients into their system but are crunched on time and preparation methods – beef liver supplements and beef organ supplements can be helpful here.

 It seems like the most nutrient dense and bioavailable protein powders recommended would be unflavored, cold-processed, whey protein isolate.
 You will likely pay a little more for the cold processed isolate, however, the amino acid uptake and the bioavailability of the protein will be much higher.
 I wouldn’t worry as much about grass-fed vs. grain-fed or organic in this instance as most of the oxidization and negatives associated with grain-fed cows comes in the fat structure as well as the changes in lactose (which are removed in isolate), not to mention filtration of the micronutrients.